Leadership Overview

 Ros Grady - Conjoint Professional and Ofc, Centre Excellence International Finance and Regulation Cifr Chief Executive Officer

 Ros Grady, the Conjoint Professional and Ofc, Centre Excellence International Finance and Regulation Cifr Chief Executive Officer at UNSW Sydney, leads critical initiatives within international finance and regulation.
-Grady's expertise drives the Centre of Excellence's agenda, focusing on advanced research and knowledge sharing in these specialized fields.
-This executive role involves fostering collaboration between academic pursuits and practical application in global financial markets.
-The Conjoint Professional and Ofc, Centre Excellence International Finance and Regulation Cifr Chief Executive Officer ensures that UNSW Sydney's contributions to international finance and regulation are impactful and relevant.
-Ros Grady's leadership supports the university's mission by advancing discovery and serving society through specialized expertise in complex regulatory environments.
+Grady's executive function involves overseeing the Centre of Excellence, driving advancements in financial regulation and fostering international collaboration.
+This role demands expertise in complex financial landscapes and a strategic approach to regulatory frameworks.
+The Conjoint Professional and Ofc, Centre Excellence International Finance and Regulation Cifr Chief Executive Officer's responsibilities include developing cutting-edge research and educational programs that address global financial challenges.
+Ros Grady ensures that UNSW Sydney's contributions in this specialized field are impactful and relevant.
+The Chief Executive Officer's leadership supports the university's broader mission of knowledge sharing and societal contribution through specialized academic pursuits.

 Helena Mangs - Deputy Director & Chief Operating Officer